In June my wife was diagnosed with stage 4 lung cancer. The cancer had

 in June 1949 when polio was at its peak.
 Dr Frederick Klenner, a clinical

-researcher from Reidsville, North Carolina, reported that a massive intravenous
+from Reidsville, North Carolina, reported that a massive intravenous

 dose of Vitamin C – up to 20,000mg daily for three days (today’s recommended